 When a buyer is from an EU country and has not provided a valid, EU VAT Number:

 - The amount of EU VAT is calculated as a percentage of the purchase price and/or fee it applies to.

 - The percentage is based on the EU VAT rate in your country (Refer to page 3 of the .pdf file)

 - EU VAT is paid by you ‘the buyer’.
 All prices and fees for transactions made through Envato Market shown on the site are EU VAT exclusive.

-- EU VAT will be charged in addition to the item price or fee amount, and presented to you ‘the buyer’ at the time of checkout.
+- EU VAT will be charged in addition to the item price or fee amount and presented to you as ‘the buyer’ at the time of checkout.

 - Envato, and not the author of the item, is responsible for determining, collecting and remitting VAT for all Envato Market purchases for EU customers (Regardless of where the seller is located).
 Your invoice will show Envato as the supplier on record for VAT purposes.

 - Value Added Tax (VAT) charged to buyers will be remitted by Envato to the EU via our VAT MOSS in Ireland.